Getting out and about at university

 Guide Dogs: Friends and Family training sessions

 For friends and family of people living with sight loss, Guide Dogs offers a free, virtual sighted guiding training session.
-The two-hour Friends and Family training session allows participant to share experiences with others and learn the techniques of sighted guiding with expert support from Guide Dogs’ team.
+The two-hour Friends and Family training session allows participants to share experiences with others and learn the techniques of sighted guiding with expert support from Guide Dogs’ team.
 Participants can build their confidence in guiding, learn about different sight loss conditions, improve sighted guiding skills and benefit from peer support.

 Guide Dogs: My Sighted Guide